-Uploading images is a two-step process with JuniperData: first, you must make sure that the names of your image files adhere to the naming conventions outlined in the Upload Images section in JuniperData.
-The next step is to use the Upload Images function in the JuniperData.
+Uploading images is a two-step process with JuniperData.
+First, you must make sure that the names of your image files adhere to the naming conventions outlined in the Upload Images section in JuniperData.

-Drag and drop your images into the blue box; you can also click on the blue box itself to bring up your file directory.
+Drag and drop your images into the maroon box; you can also click on the box itself to bring up your file directory.
 This will allow you to navigate to the specific image files you want to upload.

 Once an image has been successfully uploaded, you will see a green checkmark appear next to it.